syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/010_Things_to_consider.md

 ---
-title: Things to consider when forwarding messages between syslog-ng OSE hosts
+title: Things to consider when forwarding messages between {{ site.product.short_name }} hosts
 id: adm-conc-cons
 description: >-
-    When you send your log messages from a syslog-ng OSE client through the network to a syslog-ng OSE server, you can use different protocols and options.
+    When you send your log messages from a {{ site.product.short_name }} client through the network to a {{ site.product.short_name }} server, you can use different protocols and options.
 Every combination has its advantages and disadvantages.
 The most important thing is to use matching protocols and options, so the server handles the incoming log messages properly.
 ---

-In syslog-ng OSE you can change many aspects of the network communication.
+In {{ site.product.short_name }} you can change many aspects of the network communication.
 First of all, there is the structure of the messages itself.
-Currently, syslog-ng OSE supports two standard syslog protocols: the BSD (RFC-3164) and the syslog (RFC-5424) message format.
+Currently, {{ site.product.short_name }} supports two standard syslog protocols: the BSD (RFC-3164) and the syslog (RFC-5424) message format.

 These RFCs describe the format and the structure of the log message, and add a (lightweight) framing around the messages.
-You can set this framing/structure by selecting the appropriate driver in syslog-ng OSE.
+You can set this framing/structure by selecting the appropriate driver in {{ site.product.short_name }}.
 There are two drivers you can use: the **network()** driver and the **syslog()** driver.
 The syslog() driver is for the syslog (RFC-5424) protocol and the network() driver is for the BSD (RFC-3164) protocol.